learn-tech-io/covid-19-demystified/README.md

 Please -
 1. Read, review and improve
-2. Pass it to others to read, review and improve
+2. Pass it on to others to read, review and improve